TeMU-BSC/distributor/README.md

 exit
 ```

-## System requirements testing using Docker
+## Extra: Testing of system requirements using Docker

-For system consistency purposes, we have prepared two dockerfiles to test the system requirements to run this script successfully.
+For consistency purposes, we have prepared two dockerfiles to test the system
+requirements in order to run this script successfully.

 Make sure you have Docker installed: https://docs.docker.com/install/linux/docker-ce/ubuntu/